Types

 [let s [Circle 5.0]]

 Circle holds a Float (the radius).
 Rect holds two Float values (width and height).
 Point holds nothing.
-You construct values by calling the variant like a function.
-Later, you'll use match to take them apart.
-This is the core of how Loon models domain data: you define the shapes, and the compiler makes sure you handle all of them.
+You build a value by calling its variant like a function, and later you reach for match to take it apart.
+This is how Loon models a domain: you name the shapes, and the compiler holds you to handling every one.

 Option and Result

 Loon has no nil and no null.
-If something might not exist, you use Option.
-If something might fail, you use Result.
-These are just regular ADTs that happen to be built in, and they force you to handle the absent or error case explicitly.
+When a value might not exist, you reach for Option; when an operation might fail, for Result.
+They are ordinary ADTs that happen to ship in the prelude, and they make the absent case and the error case impossible to overlook.

 ; Option is [Some value] or None